doganparlak/UnknownDataClassification/README.md

 3. **Ensemble Learning:** The ensemble of models is constructed, and their contributions to the final prediction are determined using Gaussian Process Minimization.

+4. **Desired Loss:** The model achieves a cross entropy loss of 0.44, which was determined to be the success threshold for the case study.

 #### Repository Contents:

 - `swc_casestudy.ipynb`: This Jupyter notebook encompasses the entire pipeline, including data preprocessing, model training, validation, testing, and ensemble learning steps.